 - Does the organization demonstrate impact and past success; and,

 - Is a methodology described regarding how the organization will measure success in achieving their goals?

 Miami Bayside Foundation Grant Recipients

-MBF enhances our community by working with individuals, businesses, and organizations to advance economic development in the City of Miami.
+MBF enhances our community by working with individuals, businesses, and organizations to advance economic development in the Miami.
 Grant funding supports charitable groups and programs that are engaged in economic development and educational programming for minorities.

 - Booker T. Washington Senior High School College Tour

 - D.A.
 Dorsey Technical College

 - George T. Baker Aviation Technical College

 - SBDC @ FIU